LLNL/lbann/docs/building_lbann.rst

         <path to lbann repo>/scripts/build_lbann.sh -d -- +dihydrogen +cuda +half

-    Note that the named environment can be controlled via the :code:`-e` flag.
+    Note that the named version and resulting environment can be controlled via the :code:`-l` flag.
 A full list of options can be viewed with the :code:`-h` flag.
 External packages are setup via :code:`modules` and found via spack using the :code:`spack externals find` command.
 If you want to provide your own modules just pass the :code:`--no-modules` flag to the :code:`build_lbann.sh` script to have it avoid loading what it thinks are good one.

    .. warning:: Depending on the completeness of the externals
                 specification, the initial build of all of the standard packages in Spack can take a long time.

-2. Once the installation has completed, to run LBANN you will want to load the spack module for LBANN with one of the following commands:
+2. Once the installation has completed, to run LBANN you will want to load the spack module for LBANN with one of the following commands, where the architecture and hash are printed at the end of the build script:

     .. code-block:: console

-        module load lbann/local
+        module load lbann/local-<arch>-<hash>

     .. code-block:: console

-        spack load lbann@local
+        spack load lbann@local-<arch>-<hash>

 3. After the initial setup of the LBANN CMake environment, you can rebuild by activating the Spack environment and then re-running